file9.ai

 • 200 nm exclusive fishing zone

-• Notable nesting areas for birds and turtles
+• Important nesting area for birds and turtles

 People and Society

-There are no permanent residents inhabiting the Coral Sea Islands, making it a largely uninhabited territory.
-The only people present are the meteorological staff stationed on Willis Island.
+There are no permanent residents on the Coral Sea Islands.
+The only inhabitants are the meteorological staff stationed on Willis Island, who manage weather observations.
+The territory is uninhabited except for these temporary personnel.

 Environment